-There aren’t any studies evaluating the effects of styrene on children, and although it isn’t likely that styrene causes a toxic buildup, it’s still a potential carcinogen on which many kids’ eat lunch on a daily basis.
+There aren’t any studies evaluating the effects of styrene on children.
+Although it isn’t likely that styrene causes a toxic buildup, it’s still a potential carcinogen on which many kids’ eat lunch daily.

-In my childhood we had reusable melamine trays, and there are actually biodegradable and compostable alternatives, which unfortunately do not compost if put in a landfill and cost more than twice as much as Styrofoam.
+In my childhood, we had reusable melamine trays.
+There are actually biodegradable and compostable alternatives, which unfortunately do not compost if put in a landfill and cost more than twice as much as Styrofoam.
 Some districts are taking action with small steps like Trayless Tuesdays and No Foam Fridays, which range from offering cold lunches in brown bags to using paperboard trays once a week to using various packaged foods with no tray at all.
 There’s a big urban school effort to get Styrofoam out of Schools that is picking up speed, too.

 Of course, you can make a personal effort simply by packing your own “no-waste lunch.”